 Woo!
 Check this out: Newfoundland and Labrador Folk Festival official photos page.
 Wait for it and you’ll see Anna and me both!
-Front page! :D Also, we’re in several photos here – one where I’m performing solo (my extended version of Ten Finger Johnny) and later with Anna in session. :D
+Front page! 😀 We’re in fact in several photos here – one where I’m performing solo (my extended version of Ten Finger Johnny) and later with Anna in session. 😀

 Newfoundland music on Newfoundland soil.
 That’s called the correct way Even if I do have an uncanny ability to blink just in time for the photo.
 XD